AustinFrankel/study-share/VERCEL_SETUP.md

 ## 🔒 Security Notes

-Your keys are now:
+Your keys should be:
-- ✅ In `.env.local` (committed to GitHub as you requested)
+- ✅ In `.env.local` (NEVER commit this file to git - it's in .gitignore)
-- ✅ In Vercel Environment Variables (secure)
+- ✅ In Vercel Environment Variables (secure, encrypted)
-- ⚠️ **Anon key is safe to expose** (public-facing, has RLS protection)
+- ⚠️ **Anon key can be exposed** (public-facing, protected by RLS)
+- 🚨 **Service role key must stay secret** (bypasses all RLS - never expose!)

+**Important:**
-- ⚠️ **Service role key should be secret** (but you gave permission to share)
+- The service role key should ONLY be used in server-side code

-For production, consider:
-- Rotating service role key if ever leaked
+- Never use service role key in client-side code
+- Rotate keys immediately if ever accidentally exposed
-- Setting up rate limiting
+- Set up rate limiting and monitoring in production
-- Enabling Supabase's built-in CAPTCHA for auth
+- Enable Supabase's built-in security features (CAPTCHA, rate limits)